 - Lao Green Papaya salad recipe

-- Sweet chili sauce or Nam Jim Gai
+- Sweet Thai chili sauce or Nam Jim Gai

 PrintNam Jim Jaew recipe without sugar